What We Know About The Upcoming 15-Inch MacBook Air: Release Date, Specs, Price & MORE!

 But all that is set to change, at least according to a host of reports from supply chain experts in recent weeks.
 Apple is now rumored to be working on a 15-inch MacBook Air at this very moment.
 Here’s what we know about it.

 Still, at least we know a 15-inch MacBook Air is now coming.
-As for when in 2023, there’s no firm date yet.
-However, as the MacBook Air is a line that is primarily aimed at students, it’s likely Apple could debate the 15-inch MacBook Air sometime during the summer of 2023 before the back-to-school season starts.
+As the MacBook Air is a line that is primarily aimed at students, it’s likely Apple could debate the 15-inch MacBook Air sometime during the summer of 2023 before the back-to-school season starts.

 The next rumor about the 15-inch MacBook Air regards its name.
-Super analyst Ming-Chi Kuo said on Twitter that the 15-inch MacBook Air “might not be called MacBook Air.”
+Super analyst Ming-Chi Kuo has previously said on Twitter that the 15-inch MacBook Air “might not be called MacBook Air.”

 So what could it be called?
 Perhaps just the MacBook.
 This naming convention does make some sense.
 By 2023, Apple could call its most powerful laptops the MacBook Pro, and its lightest, smallest laptops the MacBook Air.
 But the 15-inch MacBook Air could fit somewhere between the two devices in design, size, and power and thus get the moniker “MacBook.”

-In the same tweet, Kuo revealed Apple is planning on using a 30 watt power adapter for the new 15-inch MacBook, the same size currently used on the MacBook Air.
+In the earlier tweet, Kuo revealed Apple is planning on using a 30-watt power adapter for the new 15-inch MacBook, the same size currently used on the MacBook Air.
 As Kuo wrote: “Although a larger display generally consumes more power, the design goal is to use the same 30W power adapter as MacBook Air.”

 While the 15-inch MacBook will have a size closer to that of the MacBook Pro, it likely won’t support the advanced mini-LED technology of the MacBook Pro at the time.
 Instead, the 15-inch MacBook will retain an LCD display, reports MacRumors.